serverless/serverless/docs/7_creating-plugins.md

 ### Plugin

-A plugin encapsulates commands (and corresponding lifecycles) and hooks in a shareable way.
+A plugin encapsulates commands (and corresponding lifecycle events) and hooks in a shareable way.
 A plugin is not forced to provide both, they can only consist of a list of commands and lifecycle events or only of hooks.

 ### Command